- 12 Jul 2020

 About the Authors

-Kim D’Souza is a Research Fellow at Vidhi.
+Kim D’Souza is a Senior Resident Fellow at Vidhi.
 She is currently working on research relating to public health legislation.
 Prior to Vidhi, Kim worked in real estate and conveyancing law and general corporate advisory for six years, as well as advising organizations in the social sector on contracts and regulatory compliance.
 She has an LL.B. from Government Law College, Mumbai, and a Bachelor’s in Life Sciences and Biochemistry from St. Xavier’s College, Mumbai.